nattkins/brevifolia-gridsome-forestry/src/assets/content/blog/bananas.md

 hero_image: "/src/assets/content/images/jj-ying-7JX0-bfiuxQ-unsplash.jpg"

 ---
-How we do things is best explained with the story of the duck, the aadvark and the Samsung s20
+How we do things is best explained with the story of the duck, the aardvark and the Samsung s20